Network effects in default clustering for large systems: Numerical studies and simulation results

-for any $k_2=1,2,3,4$ with
+for any $k_2=1,2,3$ with

 As with the previous two examples, we truncate at the level $K=20$, and choose the time endpoint to be $T=1$.
 We do the numerical iteration with time step being 0.01.
-We run 50,000 Monte Carlo trials and plot overall limiting loss rate $D_{1\text{approx},t}$ and the limiting loss rate for different types $D_{1\text{approx},t}^{k_1}$, $k_1=1,2,\dots,6$ in Figure \ref{F:LimitingLossCorePeriphery1cluster}.
+We run 50,000 Monte Carlo trials and plot overall limiting loss rate $D_{1\text{approx},t}$ and the limiting loss rate for different types $D_{1\text{approx},t}^{k_1}$, $k_1=1,2,\dots,6$ in Figure \ref{F:LimitingLossCorePeriphery1rank}.
 Notice how the mean of the distribution shifts to the right as the value for $k_1$ increases, indicating an increase to the value that the random variable $\tilde{\beta}^{C}_{1}$ takes.
-We plot the mean of the loss rate over time for the whole pool and for individual types in Figure \ref{F:LimitingLossOverTimeCorePeriphery1cluster}.
-We observe that the plot indicates larger losses as the value for $k_1$ increases.
+We plot the mean of the loss rate over time for the whole pool and for individual types in Figure \ref{F:LimitingLossOverTimeCorePeriphery1rank}.
+We observe that the plot indicates larger losses as the value for $k_1$ increases, signaling that names with large value for $\beta^{C}_{1}$ will be more likely to default and thus contribute more to a potential default clustering event.

-In Figure \ref{F:MeanImpactCorePeri1clusterApprox}, we plot the mean impact on a name from system wide defaults up to time $t$, there are totally 6 different categories indexed by $k_1$ the choice of $\tilde{\beta}_1^C$ as we discussed before.
+In Figure \ref{F:MeanImpactCorePeri1rankApprox}, we plot the mean impact on a name from system wide defaults up to time $t$.
+There are totally 6 different categories indexed by $k_1$, the choice of $\tilde{\beta}_1^C$, as we discussed before.